cdrice26/F/README.md

 f rename file.txt new_file.txt
 ```

+The following flags are supported:
+- `-o`, `--overwrite` - Overwrite the destination file if it exists.

 ### Delete Files and Directories
-To delete a file or directory, use the rename command:
+To delete a file or directory, use the delete command:
 ```sh
 f delete <source>...
 ```